Fierce Protection with Restraining Orders in New Jersey

-At Law Offices of Melissa Rosenblum, LLC, we fight ferociously to protect the survivors of domestic abuse.
-If you need an attorney’s help to petition the court for a protective order – also known as a restraining order – we know exactly what to do.
+At the Law Offices of Melissa Rosenblum, LLC, we fight ferociously to protect the survivors of domestic abuse.
+We know exactly what to do if you need an attorney’s help to petition the court for a protective order – also known as a restraining order.
 Our firm is led by Melissa Rosenblum, who has devoted more than 25 years of her life to providing outstanding legal services to the people of Atlantic City and the surrounding areas.

 Under the 1982 Prevention of Domestic Violence Act, New Jersey offers certain court orders that prohibit one person from contacting or coming within a set distance of another person.
 The state has three types of restraining orders:

-3. Sexual assault restraining orders that protect survivors of sexual assault from their assailants.
+- Sexual assault restraining orders protect survivors of sexual assault from their assailants.

-In what is no doubt an overwhelming time, you can rely on us for compassion and respect in addition to our excellent counsel.
-We know that what you are going through is not easy, so we try to make things as straightforward as possible so you can focus on tending to your family and preserving your peace of mind.
+In what is no doubt an overwhelming time, you can rely on us for compassion, respect, and excellent counsel.
+We know what you are going through is not easy, so we try to make things as straightforward as possible so you can focus on tending to your family and preserving your peace of mind.

 Ms. Rosenblum has rare insight from her experience as a criminal defense attorney.
 She has seen both sides of the story in cases involving restraining orders.
-As a result, she understands the evidence needed to successfully obtain a restraining order, how to extend one and other precautions to take, if necessary, to protect you.
+As a result, she understands the evidence needed to obtain a restraining order, how to extend one successfully, and other ways to protect you.

 Frequently Asked Questions